 There was no line on the Baylor vs Northwestern State Demons.
 I picked the Bears to win 44-7 knowing nothing about the Demons.
 The final was 68-13 Baylor as they improve to 2-1 and Northwestern State falls to 0-4.
 Baylor has progressed to the point where they should be expected to dominate a game like this so welcome to expectations.
 They face another sister of the poor next week hosting Kent State.

 Iowa State moved to 3-1 with a 31-10 win over the Black Knights of Army.
 I had Iowa State picked 31-17.
 I don't believe the Cyclones are a good team, but I do think they've profited by Gene Chizik leaving to go coach Auburn.
-Up next week is Farmageddon against the Wildcats.
+Up next week is Farmageddon against t

 Nebraska opened as a 26 point favorite against Louisiana Lafayette in Hooterville.
 The Ragin' Cajuns had a win against a Big XII north team, beating Kansas State earlier in the year.
 I'd predicted a 38-9 hick win but they pounded out a 55-0 victory to claim a share of the Sun Belt